Javontae Hawkins: Holargos (2018–2019)

 On July 13, 2018, Hawkins joined Holargos of the Greek Basket League.

 Crailsheim Merlins (2019–2020)

 On August 3, 2019, Hawkins signed with Crailsheim Merlins of the Basketball Bundesliga.
 Hawkins averaged 15.9 points per game shooting 53% from the floor.

 Telekom Baskets Bonn (2021–2022)

 Hawkins signed with Riesen Ludwigsburg on July 27, 2020, but tore a cruciate ligament in his knee during the preseason.
 The tear ended up being a season-ending injury.
 On December 16, 2021, Hawkins signed with Telekom Baskets Bonn.

 Limoges CSP (2022–2023)

 On July 18, 2022, he has signed with Limoges CSP of the LNB Pro A.

 Telekom Baskets Bonn (2023)

 On February 1, 2023, he signed with Telekom Baskets Bonn of the German Basketball Bundesliga and the Basketball Champions League.

-Merkezefendi Basket (2025–present)
+Merkezefendi Basket (2025)

 On August 3, 2025, he signed with Merkezefendi Belediyesi Denizli of the Basketbol Süper Ligi (BSL).